jsummers/imageworsener/readme.txt

     and "5,5,5" are the most common and most portable.
    PNG format supports arbitrary depths (from 1 to 16), using "sBIT" chunks,
     but these are ignored by most image viewers.
+   The PPM and PGM formats support any bit depth from 1 to 16.
    If you use a depth less than 8, consider using -dither.

    Within the overall depth, you can reduce the number of colors that will